lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 008.md

 - [[DM Inspiration]] Dice - Currently left : 4
 # Notes:
 The [[The Adventurers Guild]] has seen better days.
-It looks a bit decrepit, but it hold
+It looks a bit decrepit, but it holds up.
+A sign with [[The hall of Great Valor]] hangs outside.
 # Loot: